ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 >The above naming conventions will allow you to place several files to run for several countries.
 At this point, each country will have to be run separately for some steps, this is expanded on in step 3.

 ## 3 Running data prep
 There are two main scripts that are used, as well as the SPIDER submodule.
 As an optional step, the Slope-Exclusion submodule can be used before running any of the main steps to gather some input data for GLAES, which is part of the first main script.
+This data will be used to exlude land for solar and wind generators, based on slope.

 >[!IMPORTANT]
 >The size of the country can affect the runs as follows:
 > - The two main scripts may take more than 10 minutes to complete.
-> - SPIDER may crash.
-This is due to insufficient or failing computer memory (RAM) and can be solved by increasing your RAM or running on another computer with sufficient RAM.

 ### Optional step - Slope-Exclusion
 >[!NOTE]